A man has died after entering the River Thames in London amid freezing temperatures of -3C as a cold snap continues to grip the UK.

 Here is a guide on how to engage safely with British rivers, lakes and seas.

 What is wild swimming?

-Essentially, wild swimming is swimming in any natural bodies of water - whether it be a lake, pond, river, or the ocean.
+Essentially, the phrase wild swimming simply refers to bathing in any natural body of water – whether it be a lake, pond, river or the ocean.